Ahmed-kotb621/javaScript/README.md

 #### JavaScript Identifiers
 Identifiers are JavaScript names.

-Identifiers are used to name variables and keywords, and functions.<br/>
+Identifiers are used to name variables , keywords and functions.<br/>

 A JavaScript name must begin with:<br/>